ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

--   1 — Column numbers can use instead of column names.
 -   0 — Positional arguments aren't supported.
+-   1 — Positional arguments are supported: column numbers can use instead of column names.

 Default value: `0`.